Burtonpinckney/RiSStenUp/README.md

 ## Programs

 RisstenUP is a React based program that also uses Mongoose, Javascript, HTML, CSS, JSON, Bootstrap, Axios, Express, and Cheerio (as well as a few others).

+## Bugs

+Need to add a 'Play', 'Pause' and 'Stop' to the audio.
+Currently no way to stop audio from finishing reading the article.